The College expects all students, faculty, and staff members to uphold the College's standards of integrity.

 What do I do if I suspect academic dishonesty?

-If you suspect academic dishonesty, obtain a copy of the Student Contract Agreement and then investigate the matter and discuss it with the student(s) involved.
+If you suspect academic dishonesty, investigate the matter by privately discussing it with the student(s) involved.

 - If the student(s) denies(y) responsibility and you are persuaded that there was no academic misconduct, then the matter ends.

 - If a student admits to the violation, then you may agree to No-Contest Resolution that results in the standard sanction (the "XF" grade).
 Both parties must agree that a violation occurred and that the "XF" is an appropriate sanction.
 Contact the Coordinator of the Academic Honor Council (AHC).
 The Coordinator will meet with the student to witness the agreement, assist you in discussing the importance of the academic honor code, and provide counseling services to the student.

-- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC using the online form.
-Submit original relevant documents (i.e., exams, papers), course syllabus, and a brief written narrative explaining the alleged cheating incident to the Coordinator in FAH 250.
+- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC.
+Submit an online report form along with relevant original documents (i.e., exams, papers), course syllabus, and a brief written narrative explaining the alleged cheating incident to the Coordinator in FAH 250.
 Retain copies of documents sent to the AHC in a secure location.